Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: System Model

 where $\eta_{\textrm{O-E}}$ is the optical-to-electrical responsivity of the photodetector, $I_{\textrm{AC}}(t)$ and $I_{\textrm{DC}}(t)$ are the AC and DC components of the received optical signal, respectively, and $n(t)$ is additive white Gaussian noise with variance $N_{0}B$, with $N_{0}$ being the noise power spectral density and $B$ the system operational bandwidth.
-Furthermore, the output AC component carrying the VLC message attains the form given by
+Furthermore, the output AC component carrying the VLC message is given by

-Furthermore, to supply the energy that is needed to power up the BD circuitry, such as the backscatter modulator, energy harvesting is performed using the DC component $I_{\textrm{DC}}(t)$ output from the BD-equipped photodetector.
-The amount of energy that can be harvested upon reception of the VLC signal can be written as~\cite{letaief2021hybrid}
+The BD harvests energy for its circuitry, including the backscatter modulator, from the DC component $I_{\textrm{DC}}(t)$ output by the BD-equipped photodetector.
+The amount of energy that can be harvested from the received VLC signal can be written as~\cite{letaief2021hybrid}